hyc0812/remote-control-linuxOS-configuration/README.md

 `200 join OK`

-Check the if we have joined the network:
+Check if we have joined the network:

 ```linux
 sudo zerotier-cli listnetworks